black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Modern-JavaScript-Methods-by-Building-Football-Team-Cards/README.md

 The .map() method will return a new array of player-card items separated by commas.

 To remove the commas between each player-card so it does not show up on screen, chain the .join() method to the .map() method.
 Pass an empty string as the argument for the .join() method.

+# Step 35
+The next step is to create a function that will detect when a user makes a selection from the playersDropdownList.

+Use the .addEventListener() method on playersDropdownList.
+Inside the event listener, pass in a "change" event type and an empty callback function.